How Innovation Shapes Financial Structure: The Moderating Role of Institutional Quality: Introduction

-Second, the marginal effect of innovation on financial structure is amplified in countries closer to the world technological frontier, and also moderated by institutional quality indicators based on \cite{kaufmann2024worldwide}.\footnote{The institutional quality indicators include regulatory quality, voice and accountability, rule of law, political stability, corruption control, and government effectiveness.} In particular, we find that the moderating effects of institutional quality are heterogeneous.
-While institutional quality indicators, when significant, have a positive moderating effect on the activity and efficiency of stock markets relative to the banking sector, they have, when significant, a negative moderating effect on the relative size.
-This hints at the increasing size and role of the banking sector for financing innovation in high institutional economies.
+Second, the marginal effect of innovation on financial structure is moderated by institutional quality indicators based on \cite{kaufmann2024worldwide}.\footnote{The institutional quality indicators include regulatory quality, voice and accountability, rule of law, political stability, corruption control, and government effectiveness.} In particular, we find that the moderating effects of institutional quality are heterogeneous.
+While institutional quality indicators, when significant, have a positive moderating effect on stock market activity and efficiency relative to the banking sector, they have, when significant, a negative moderating effect on the relative size.
+This hints at the increasing role of the banking sector for financing innovation in economies with high institutional quality.

-Third, the moderating effect of institutional quality can be nonlinear.
-When significant, most institutional quality indicators show a U-shaped moderating effect.
-This means that innovation can lead to higher activity and efficiency of stock markets relative to the banking sector at low and high levels of institutional quality.
-Since the banking sector's response to innovation does not vary much with institutional quality, stock markets are mostly responsible for the nonlinear moderating effect.
-The result of a large mediating effect of institutional quality at a low level of institutional quality is intriguing and suggests that there might be alternative financing channels not captured by the literature on law-finance nexus but are relevant for economies with low institutional quality.
+Third, the moderating effect of institutional quality can be nonlinear for stock market efficiency relative to the banking sector.
+For efficiency, some institutional quality indicators (control of corruption, rule of law, and government effectiveness) exhibit a U-shaped moderating effect: innovation raises stock market efficiency relative to the banking sector at both low and high levels of institutional quality.
+Since the banking sector's response to innovation does not vary much with institutional quality, the stock market is mostly responsible for the nonlinear moderating effect.
+The result of a large moderating effect at a low level of institutional quality suggests that there might be alternative financing channels not captured by the literature on law-finance nexus but are relevant for economies with low institutional quality.
 One example of such a channel is based on reputation and relationships explored for China in \cite{allen2005law}.

-Lastly, we employ the local project (LP) method with an IV approach, following \citet{jorda2005estimation}, to show that the effects of innovation on financial structure are persistent, typically intensifying around the fourth year after an innovation shock.
-In addition, stronger institutional quality amplifies the marginal effect of innovation in the initial years, with the effect diminishing over longer horizons.
-Moreover, we use alternative innovation proxies, financial structure indicators and instruments to ensure that our findings are not driven by any single proxy and offer more robust and generalizable evidence on the role of innovation in influencing financial structure.
+Lastly, we use alternative innovation proxies, financial structure indicators and instruments to ensure that our findings are not driven by any single proxy and offer more robust and generalizable evidence on the role of innovation in shaping financial structure.